MANISHA-KUMARI-24/Earth-Rotation-/README.md

 # myearth
-A quick view of our beautiful earth.
+A quick view of our beautiful earth by using css